Lopinosaurus/Lopinosaurus/README.md

 - **YaourtBot : A simple Discord Bot giving every user a yogurt brand name**
-- **Triton Launcher : An ultra-optimized Minecraft Launcher for 1.8.9, 1.12.2 and 1.16+ for PvP and Anarchy (Not open-source at this time)**
+- **Triton Launcher : An ultra-optimized Minecraft Launcher for 1.8.9, 1.12.2 and 1.16+ for PvP and Anarchy (Not open-source at this time, fixing some bugs)**
-- **SPSBot : An Instagram OSINT Bot able to scan a profile to find if it is a bot, or if the account is compromised.**
+- **SPSBot : An Instagram Anti-Scam Bot using reverse Instagram API and able to scan a profile to find if it is a bot, or if the account is compromised.**